Widnes: Notable people

-Three men born in or near the village of Farnworth achieved prominent positions in the Anglican church.
-They were William Smyth (c.1460–1514) who became Bishop of Coventry and Lichfield, then Bishop of Lincoln and who built the grammar school in the village, Richard Barnes (1532–1587) who became Bishop of Carlisle, then Bishop of Durham, and Richard Bancroft (1544–1610) who became Bishop of London and then Archbishop of Canterbury.
-John Tiarks (1903–1974) was a vicar in Widnes in the early 1930s and later became Bishop of Chelmsford.
+Science, business and industry

-Science and Industry
+James Atherton (1770-1838) was a Liverpool merchant and real estate developer.
+He played a significant role in transforming Everton into an affluent residential district in the early nineteenth century, and in association with his son-in-law, William Rowson, founded the seaside resort of New Brighton in 1830.
+He was born in Ditton in 1770, the son of William Atherton (1732-1807), a Yeoman, and his wife Margaret, née Houghton.

 William Gossage (1799–1877) was a chemical manufacturer who established a soap making business in Widnes.
-James Hargreaves (1834–1915) was an English chemist who moved to Widnes in 1859 and worked for Gossage.
 During the late 19th century a number of prominent chemists and industrialists lived in Widnes.
-Amongst these was Ludwig Mond (1839–1909), co-founder of Brunner Mond.
+John McClellan (1810–1881) was a chemist and industrialist who established one of the first chemical factories in Widnes.
+Another was Ludwig Mond (1839–1909), co-founder of Brunner Mond.
 He lived in The Hollies, Farnworth and there his two sons were born, both of whom became notable.
 There were three generations of Holbrook Gaskell's who were chemical industrialists.
 The first (1813–1909) was also an art and plant collector.
 The second (1846–1919) became a director of United Alkali Company and the third (1878–1951) was chief engineer of the United Alkali Company and was knighted.